chavacava/dbc4go/README.md

 # Current State

 This project is in a pre-ALPHA state.
-Syntax of contracts will evolve in future versions.
+Syntax of contracts might evolve in future versions.

 ## Available directives to write contracts

 ### `@requires`

-Describes **preconditions** imposed by functions/methods.
+Describes **pre-conditions** imposed by functions/methods.

 Syntax:

 `@requires` _GO Boolean expression_

-As you can see in the example below, the _GO Boolean expression_ must be a valid GO boolean expression as it will be used as the condition in a `if-then` statement.
+As you can see in the example below, the _GO Boolean expression_ must be a valid GO boolean expression as it will be used as the condition in an `if-then` statement.

 The expression can make reference to any identifier available in the scope at the beginning of the annotated function (for example: function parameters, method receiver, global variables, other functions)